gamegtboyz/python_textgame_serpentquest/readme.md

 **Objectives**\
 Just simply survive yourself to the goal.

+**How to play**
+Simply put, you have to type 'roll' the dice in this game when the prompt asked you to 'roll' it.
+Anyway, you might encounter the different command e.g. 'fight' or 'flee' when you enocunter the monster in this game. and 'y' or 'n' to confirm your flee if you have sufficient HP to flee the monster.

 **Character**\
 The game needs you to define your character name.
 We set the predefined HP for you.
 For now, HP is only your currency in this game.
 So, use it wisely.